learn-co-students/js-hoisting-readme-v-000/README.md

 ## Objectives
 + Explain what hoisting is
 + Explain why hoisting is important to remember
-+ Avoid variable hoisting
-+ Avoid function hoisting
++ Avoid the unintended consequences of function and variable hoistin

 ## What Is Hoisting

-Hoisting is when variables and/or functions are hoisted or lifted to the top of the scope in which they were defined.
+Hoisting is when variables and/or function declarations are hoisted or lifted to the top of the scope in which they were defined.
 JavaScript was originally intended to be written in a single file.
 When you're working on a large code base in a single file, you can't always define variables in the order in which you need them, which is why hoisting can be helpful.

 Because we now write JavaScript in multiple files for large applications, hoisting can primarily get us into trouble.